Jerick McKinnon: Sophomore season (2011)

 McKinnon played in 13 games with seven starts as a sophomore.
 He was the only player on the Eagles roster to throw, run and catch a touchdown pass during the season.
 He finished the season with 705 all-purpose yards and nine combined touchdowns (seven rushing, one receiving, and one passing).
 In the season opener at Samford on September 3, he rushed 12 times for 80 yards and scored two touchdowns.
 He rushed for a touchdown and caught a touchdown pass in the home opener against Tusculum on September 10.
 Against Western Carolina in week 4, he totaled a season-high 114 rushing yards and two scores on 10 carries and completed two passes for 39 yards and a touchdown.
 He compiled 98 rushing yards on just nine carries against Presbyterian.
-He played three playoff games on defense and totaled four tackles and two pass breakups, while also intercepting two passes in the Maine FCS Playoff game.
+He played three playoff games on defense and totaled four tackles and two pass breakups, while also intercepting two passes in the Maine Football Championship Subdivision (FCS) Playoff game.
 In that game, he also returned one kickoff for 41 yards.

 Junior season (2012)

-In 2012, McKinnon joined Georgia Southern's upper echelon of running backs with 1,817 rushing yards on 269 attempts, third-highest single-season total after Adrian Peterson's record 1,932 yards in 1998 and Jayson Foster in second with 1,844 in 2007.
+In 2012, McKinnon joined Georgia Southern's upper echelon of running backs with 1,817 rushing yards on 269 attempts, third-highest single-season total after Peterson's record 1,932 yards in 1998 and Jayson Foster in second with 1,844 in 2007.
 For his season efforts, he earned first-team All-American honors at quarterback from the College Sports Journal and College Sporting News and was awarded the Iron Works Dedication Trophy (awarded to the team's most outstanding lifter).
 McKinnon's team-best 129.8 rushing yards per game average ranked seventh nationally and was 8th on Georgia Southern's single-season list, most by a quarterback since Jayson Foster in 2007 (167.6), while his 20 rushing touchdowns in the season ranked seventh on the single-season list.
 He led the Eagles in rushing six times, with significant influence on Georgia Southern's ninth NCAA rushing title (399.4 ypg), best across all divisions.
 He was also a factor in Eagles claiming four of the top seven NCAA Division I single-game rushing totals.
 Of Georgia Southern's 63 offensive plays of 25 yards or longer in 2012, McKinnon had a hand in 30 (17 rushing plays, seven rushing touchdowns).